 adviceUK is the UK’s largest support network for free, independent advice centres.
 It was formed in 1979 as the Federation of Independent Advice Centres (FIAC).
 They see the provision of free information and advice as a vital contribution to helping individuals and communities in need to enforce their rights and improve their quality of life. adviceUK has a regional structure which mirrors the Government Office regions of the UK.
 You can search on the site to find organisations by subject, e.g. housing or immigration, or by geographical area.
 They do not give advice directly to the public but help the viewer find the most appropriate organisation to do so.
 You can search for your nearest advice centres.

-The Law Society has launched a series of guides for members of the public to explain how to get help for problems that commonly arise.
-The guides are written “in plain English” and there are explanatory videos at various points as well.
+The Law Society’s For the Public section includes guides which explain how to get help for problems that commonly arise.
+The guides are written in plain English and there are explanatory videos at various points as well.
 The following topics are covered: buying a home, making a will, setting up a business, renting a home, renting out your property, getting a divorce, making a personal injury claim, probate, claiming asylum, problems at work, financial matters for older people, setting up home with your partner.
+Other sections cover getting expert help, an index of useful legal websites, using a solicitor, faqs, a legal glossary, paying for legal services.

 The Legal Ombudsman for England and Wales has formal powers to resolve complaints about lawyers, free to the person with the complaint.
 The service is open to all members of the public, very small businesses, charities, clubs and trusts.
 It has been set up by the Office for Legal Complaints under the Legal Services Act 2007.
 The aim is to simplify the system and make sure consumers have access to an independent expert to resolve complaints.